Interested in a longer voyage? Click here to check out Lindblad's 10-day Galapagos Aboard the Endeavor II

-- An Multifaceted Galapagos EncounterThis action-packed voyage features varied modes of exploration on land and sea—hiking, kayaking, Zodiac excursions, undersea cameras and more
+- A Multifaceted Galapagos EncounterThis action-packed voyage features varied modes of exploration on land and sea—hiking, kayaking, Zodiac excursions, undersea cameras and more

-- Special Shipboard AmenitiesGain access to secluded spots only a smaller ship can provide while enjoying special features like a large lounge, dining room and fully stocked bar
+- Exceptional Shipboard AmenitiesGain access to secluded spots only a smaller ship can provide while enjoying special features like a large lounge, dining room, fully stocked bar, gym, spa and library

 Sail with the World Leader in Conservation-Focused Small Ship Cruising